-- For the purpose of assessing impairment of tangible and intangible assets, assets are grouped at the lowest level of separately identified cash flows which make up the Cash Generating Unit ("CGU").
+- For the purpose of assessing impairment of tangible and intangible assets, assets are grouped at the lowest level of separately identified cash flows which make up the CGU.
 Determination of what constitutes a CGU is subject to management judgment.
-The asset composition of the CGU can directly impact the recoverability of the assets included within the CGU. - The determination of which entities constitute an SPE for the purpose of consolidation is subject to management judgment regarding levels of control, assumptions of risk and other factors that may ultimately include or exclude an entity from the classification of an SPE. - For the purpose of recording asset acquisitions, management must exercise judgment to determine if the acquisition meets the definition of a Business Combination.
+The asset composition of the CGU can directly impact the recoverability of the assets included within the CGU. - The determination of which entities require consolidation is subject to management judgment regarding levels of control, assumptions of risk and other factors that may ultimately include or exclude an entity from the classification of a subsidiary or other entity requiring consolidation. - For the purpose of recording asset acquisitions, management must exercise judgment to determine if the acquisition meets the definition of a Business Combination.
 Such determination may affect the recorded amounts of specific assets and liabilities, goodwill and/or transaction costs.